0x4248/notebook/source/content/01 Areas/Languages/Conlangs/Takiyoka/Tichimisoko.md

 ### Basic rules
 ![[stacking.svg|700]]
 Letters can be stacked with 2,3 or 4 letters per syllable.
+Letters do not need to be stacked.

 |                             Letter                              | Transliteration |
 | :-------------------------------------------------------------: | --------------- |